 To grow our business, we intend to continue to improve our operational and marketing efficiency, which includes attracting new consumers, increasing community engagement and improving fulfillment and distribution operations.
-We invest significant resources in marketing and content generation, use a variety of brand and performance marketing channels and work continuously to improve brand exposure at our retail partners to acquire new consumers.
-It is important we maintain reasonable costs for these marketing efforts relative to the revenue we expect to derive from our consumers.
+We invest significant resources in marketing and content generation, use a variety of brand and performance marketing channels and work continuously to improve brand exposure at our retail customers to acquire new consumers.
+It is important to maintain reasonable costs for these marketing efforts relative to the revenue we expect to derive from our consumers.
 We leverage our proprietary Honest Omni-Analytics to generate valuable consumer insights that guide our omnichannel strategy and inform our marketing spend optimization.
 Our future success depends in part on our ability to effectively attract consumers on a cost-efficient basis and achieve efficiencies in our operations.

 Our paid advertising includes search engine marketing, display, paid social media and product placement and traditional advertising, such as direct mail, television, radio and magazine advertising.
-Our paid advertising significantly increased in 2021 compared to 2020, which impacted our ability to cost-effectively drive traffic to Honest.com and contributed to the decline in Digital revenue in 2021 compared to 2020.
+Paid advertising costs significantly increased industry-wide in 2021 and 2022, which negatively impacted our ability to cost-effectively drive traffic to Honest.com and contributed to the decline in Digital revenue in 2021 and 2022 as a result of our reduced digital media spending in the face of such higher advertising costs.
 We drive a significant amount of traffic to our website via search engines and, therefore, rely heavily on search engines.
-We expect continued price increases in our paid advertising that may impact marketing efficiencies, costs and revenue in our Digital channel in the future.
+These elevated advertising costs have in 2022 impacted and may in the future impact marketing efficiencies, costs and revenue in our Digital channel.